Marriage Service Information and Policy

 Removal of all decorations is your responsibility and should be completed immediately following

 the ceremony.
-Decorations remaining in the Chapel more than 3 hours after the official beginning of the
+Decorations or personal items remaining in the Chapel more than 3 hours after the official beginning of the

 ceremony may be disposed of at the discretion of College staff.